SuperninjaXII/linuxmint.github.io/documentation/write-applet.md

 }
 ```

-This is the standard constructor of a Javascript Object.
+This is the standard constructor of a JavaScript Object.
 When someone calls it, it calls the `_init` function of the object, and does stuff.
 Note that here we called our applet `MyApplet`.
 You are free to call it whatever you want (and change the `main` function accordingly, of course), but there really is no reason to do so!.

 Also note that we pass all the `orientation` etc. information down the chain until it ultimately reaches the applet API.